-Pier 40 spans several blocks and is located between Charlton and Leroy Streets, but only the southern half between Charlton and West Houston Street falls into this section of the project site (Photographs E, F).
+Extant Pier 40 spans several blocks between King Street and Leroy Street, but only the northern half between West Houston and Leroy Street falls into this section of the project site (Photograph A).
 The pier and multistory pier structure were built between 1955 and 1967 (Bromley 1955; Bromley 1967).
 In 1967 the Holland American Line maintained docking facilities here, with the roof of the structure used for automobile parking.
-The extant structure maintains and open courtyard.
+The extant structure maintains an open interior courtyard.